Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• Chill a large mixing bowl and whisk attachment in the fridge or freezer.
+• Chill a large mixing bowl and the whisk attachment in the fridge.

-• Add the water to a heat-safe bowl and sprinkle the unflavored gelatin on top.
+• Sprinkle the unflavored gelatin on top.
 Let it sit for a few minutes.

-• Stir about 1 teaspoon of heavy cream into the gelatin mixture.
+• Stir the 1 ½ teaspoons of heavy cream into the gelatin mixture.

 Notes